CloudCannon/reseed/docs/content/docs/installation.md

 Requires node &gt;=10.0.0

 ## Installation

-Install with npm globally: `npm install -g reseed` or as a dev dependency: `npm install -D reseed`.<br>Then run using the following structure:
+Install with npm globally: `npm install -g reseed` or as a dev dependency: `npm install -D reseed` Then run using the following structure:

 ```
 $ reseed [command] [options]